pipiscrew/timeline/health/light.md

 -------

 Apart from the sunlight, you have to make sure the indoor light is correct...
-Even you have a doudt is lightless, go and buy a **floor light**...
+Even you have a doubt is lightless, go and buy a **floor light**...
 Give special attention to the bulbs!!

 * Trust the leader and go for brand **OSRAM**
 * Must by [LED](https://www.pipiscrew.com/threads/bulbs.50615/)